maschkef/little-linux-helper/docs/mod_btrfs_restore.md

 Licensed under the MIT License.
 See the LICENSE file in the project root for more information.
 -->

-## Module: `modules/mod_btrfs_restore.sh` - BTRFS Snapshot-Based Restore Operations
+## Module: `modules/backup/mod_btrfs_restore.sh` - BTRFS Snapshot-Based Restore Operations

 **WARNING:** This module performs destructive operations on the target system.
 It is designed to be run from a live environment (e.g., live USB) and should NOT be executed on the running system that you want to restore.

 **1. Purpose:**
 This module provides comprehensive BTRFS snapshot-based restore functionality.
-It allows restoring complete systems, individual subvolumes, or specific folders from BTRFS backup snapshots created by the `mod_btrfs_backup.sh` module.
+It allows restoring complete systems, individual subvolumes, or specific folders from BTRFS backup snapshots created by the `modules/backup/mod_btrfs_backup.sh` module.
 The module includes safety mechanisms, dry-run capabilities, and interactive checkpoints to prevent accidental data loss.
 It is designed to work in recovery scenarios where the primary system needs to be restored from BTRFS snapshots.

 **2. Initialization & Dependencies:**
 *   **Library Source:** The module begins by sourcing the common library: `source "$(dirname "$0")/../lib/lib_common.sh"`.